The Most Important Emerging Trends in Accounting

 For example, accountants can now provide real-time insights to their clients by leveraging AI.
-Accounting software is able to quickly analyze data and identify patterns that would otherwise be difficult to spot.
+Accounting software is able to analyze data quickly and identify patterns that would otherwise be difficult to spot.

 In fact, a recent study by PWC found that AI will create more jobs than it eliminates.
 So if you’re looking to stay ahead of the curve, then learning how to use accounting software is a good place to start.
 (1)

-Take Envoice, for instance; an OCR program that requires no input from the user.
+Take Envoice, for instance, an OCR program that requires no input from the user.